A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 17}

-The benchmark timings for this kernel were:
+The timings for this kernel were:

 VersionShape AShape BShape CShape D